Observation Posts

-screen is needed to catch, disrupt or detonate any incoming
+to catch, disrupt or detonate any incoming projectiles launched at the

-projectiles.
-Inside these walls a standoff is needed to protect
+Sangar.
+Inside these walls a standoff is needed to protect the

-The roof of the sangar should preferably be reinforced concrete
+of the sangar should preferably be reinforced concrete with a composite

 frame.
 Above this, with a standoff, should be a yielding steel mesh